kubu4/yaamini-virginica/README.md

 # Influence of ocean acidification on Eastern oyster (*Crassostrea virginica*) reproductive tissue

 This is a collaboration between the Roberts Lab and Dr. Kathleen Lotterhos's lab at Northeastern University.
 Her team exposed twelve Eastern oysters, *Crassostrea virginica*, to two different pCO<sub>2</sub> for four weeks at 15ºC during the summer of 2017.
 Half of the oysters were exposed to 400 µatm (control), and the other half to 2800 µatm.
 The Lotterhos lab sent gonad samples for MBDSeq to identify if different pCO<sub>2</sub> conditions drive differential methylation patterns.
 I then prepared samples for bisulfite sequencing.
+Information about sample preparation and tangential analyses can be found in [the broader project repository](https://github.com/RobertsLab/project-virginica-oa).

 **My goal is to identify differentially methylated regions and differentially methylated loci between oysters exposed to ambient and elevated pCO<sub>2</sub> conditions**.